Retirement planning is a trap set by banks to keep your money in their banking system.

 That’s why I am not claiming myself to be 100% Financial Free.

-But I am becoming a part of Financial Independence of many people who are learning from my blog and VIP Newsletters.
+But I am becoming a part of Financial Independence of many people who are learning from my blog & courses.

 Your source of happiness and enjoyment could be different from mine.